RoboJackets/robocup-software/doc/contributing.md

 Forking a repository on GitHub duplicates the project, but you are given full write access to your own duplicate.
-Now you can delete, recreate, and add code relevent to your contribution without harming the progress of others.
+Now you can delete, recreate, and add code relevant to your contribution without harming the progress of others.
 This duplicate is known as your repository and every team member has a fork.
 This is different from the main repository which belongs to the team rather than an individual.
 Don't confuse the main repository with the master branch.
 The